Authentication

 Limits apply per token, per tier:

-The window is rolling.
+The window is a rolling hour.
 Burst traffic is allowed up to the limit; sustained traffic above the limit pauses with 429.

 OAuth